Warkanlock/warkanlock.github.io/_posts/2022-01-18-making-your-own-nfts-using-lighthouse.md

 - [**Metamask Mobile**](https://metamask.zendesk.com/hc/en-us/articles/360058238591-NFT-tokens-in-your-MetaMask-wallet)
 - [Xdefi](https://www.xdefi.io/#section-1)

+## Next Steps

+It is likely that the library will support a command to deploy NFTs using generic contract [ER721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) to make it easier for users to get in touch with this technology without too much discomfort.

 ## Conclusion

-As you can see, deploying a collection to Fantom using Lighthouse it's really affordable and also easy for those who does not have too much experience on the blockchain world.
-Feel free to try it out and start playing with Lighthouse + Fantom!
+As you can see, deploying a collection in Fantom using Lighthouse is really affordable and also easy for those who don't have too much experience in the blockchain world.
+Don't hesitate to try it out and start playing with Lighthouse + Fantom.

 ## Useful links